Enjoying a cold beer with Yakitori is the perfect combination!

 Shio is salty 塩 and Tare タレ is barbecued or with a Teriyaki kind of sweet sauce.

-So, if you don't understand Japanese and when the waiter/waitress says something to you when you order Yakitori, just say
+So, if you don't understand Japanese and when the waiter/waitress says something to you when ordering Yakitori, just say "Shio" or "Tare" to tell which you like to have.

 Or, you can order by saying this: